Skip to content

 • A safe haven during economic and political turmoil

-Gold's 5,000-year track record as money demonstrates that its unique combination of physical properties, combined with universal acceptance, makes it the ultimate form of commodity money.
+Gold's 5,000-year track record demonstrates that its unique combination of physical properties, combined with universal acceptance, makes it the ultimate form of commodity money.
+Not coincidentally, Bitcoin also meets each of the five properties of good money, which is why it is sometimes referred to as digital gold.
+To understand that Bitcoin is money, you must first understand that gold is money.